aleksandr-m/gitflow-maven-plugin/README.md

 - `gitflow:feature-finish` - Merges a feature branch.
 - `gitflow:hotfix-start` - Starts a hotfix branch and updates pom(s) with hotfix version.
 - `gitflow:hotfix-finish` - Merges a hotfix branch.
+- `gitflow:help` - Displays help information on plugin.

 # Plugin Common Parameters

 All parameters are optional.
 The `gitFlowConfig` parameters defaults are the same as in below example.
 Maven and Git executables are assumed to be in the PATH, if executables are not available in the PATH or you want to use different version use `mvnExecutable` and `gitExecutable` parameters.
+The `installProject` parameter controls whether the Maven `install` goal will be called during the mojo execution.
+The default value for this parameter is `false` (i.e. the project will NOT be installed).

     <configuration>
         <mvnExecutable>path_to_maven_executable</mvnExecutable>
         <gitExecutable>path_to_git_executable</gitExecutable>

+        <installProject>false</installProject>

         <gitFlowConfig>
             <productionBranch>master</productionBranch>
             <developmentBranch>develop</developmentBranch>